masyl/isomaton/doc/roadmap.md

 ## v0.3 - Solid rules
 - Define solid/non-solid blocType attribute
-- Non-solid bloc type: grass, pebbels
+- Non-solid bloc types: longgrass, pebbels, flowews, mushrooms
 - Rule to force actor to step of solid blocs
 - Rule to prevent multiple "solid" blocks from taking space
 - Rule to allow actor to occupy same space as a non-solid block